 Time has several options to attempt to prevent Paramount's bid.
 Paramount has proposed to acquire a significant amount of debt to purchase Time.
 Time can at this time take on a higher level of debt on its own that would then reduce the amount of free cash flows Paramount would have available to them if the purchase continued.
 If a purchase is ruled out, a pooling of interest through a stock swap could be attempted.
 The strict accounting rules that allow for such a transaction could be violated by special dividends, large reductions in capital, or changes to the common share make up of Time’s stock would further prevent takeovers.
 These methods however would prevent Time from utilizing such accounting methods in future acquisitions.
 Time could also examine FTC and FCC rules on the concentration of the industry and acquire assets that would have to be divested if Paramount were to purchase the company further complicating the transaction.
+I believe the real way to fend of predators is to lever up.
+It seems like the easiest way to fend of Paramount is to go ahead and complete the merger with Warner.
+They should avoid any special dividends since it would cut off their ability to complete M&A via pooling method

 What would you do as Mr. Munro?
 How would you explain a decision to reject the Paramount offer at the annual shareholders’ meeting?

 I WILL HAVE TO WORK ON THE NUMBERS FIRST BEFORE I CAN COME UP WITH AN ANSWER.
 I HOPE TO BE ABLE TO COMPARE THE VALUE OF THE COMBINED COMPANY VERSUS THE COMBINED TIME PARAMOUNT AND SHOW THAT WARNER IS A BETTER MATCH.

+I agree with your plan, shoot me the numbers after you make your first stab.